-If you want to use functionality for Umbrella companies, you’ll need to enable it.
+If you want to use functionality for Umbrella companies, you need to enable it.

-Click the employer name in the main menu, go to Settings -> Umbrella Settings and tick the box to enable the feature.
+Select the employer name in the main menu, go to Settings > Umbrella Settings and select the box to enable the feature.

 When you create an umbrella payment, we ask how many timesheets you are processing for the employee.

-We multiply that number by this value to work out how much to deduct from the employee to cover the charges you make to them.
+We multiply that number by this value to calculate how much to deduct from the employee to cover the charges you make to them.

-You can override this amount when manually entering the details for the payment or when importing payments via a CSV file
+You can override this amount when manually entering payment details or importing them via a CSV file

 As well as charging a fee, you may want to deduct a percentage from the employee to help cover the Apprenticeship Levy charge.
-This would typically be set at 0.4446%
+Typically, this is set at 0.4446%.

 This is the code used for Discretionary Profit Sharing Bonus.

-This should be created as an ‘Addition’ code that is subject to Tax, NI and Pensions
+This should be created as an Addition code, subject to Tax, NI and Pensions

 This is the code used for the holiday pay.

-This should be created as an ‘Addition’ code that is subject to Tax, NI and Pensions.
+This should be created as an Addition code, subject to Tax, NI and Pensions.